microsoft/xlang/design_notes/XDN00 - Design Note Process.md

    5) **The moderator calls for a vote on the design note at the end of the meeting**.
 The review committee may decide to approve a design note, approve it subject to edits, or return the design note to the working group for further work.
 Strictly speaking, a majority vote is sufficient for approval of a design note; however, in practice, the design note review process is intended to produce a widely accepted consensus decision.

 8. **After acceptance, the final design note is published**.
-The design note is archived in the Design Notes of the project repo with its status changed to "Adopted".
+The design note is archived in the design notes folder of the project repo with its status changed to "Adopted".
 The moderator sends email with the design note's URL to the appropriate mailing lists announcing that the design note is complete and adopted.
 If the design note replaces or invalidates earlier adopted design notes, their status is changed to "Deprecated".

 ## 3\.
 The Decisions